THE ONE WHO RAN AWAY

 “And you were twelve?
 That’s a long time ago.
 How old was the car?”

-“It was old, really old.
+“It was ancient.
 That’s why the brakes were so bad.
 We didn’t have money for anything better.
 My dad got laid off and was looking for another job.
 We drove all the way from Michigan.”

 That night, Merrill works in his home office, reviewing updates on property investments and potential future proposals.
-In the past few years, he’s been part of ventures that have yielded results he’s proud of—a few abandoned shopping malls repurposed into housing and offices—and some he wishes he’d not been involved in—malls that, as they remain empty and slowly crumble, are nothing more than tax write-offs.
-There are similar projects of both types in the works.
-The general concept of wanting a change in direction is comforting, yet even the smallest attempt to define what that means is confusing.
+In the past few years, he’s been part of ventures that have yielded results he’s proud of—abandoned shopping malls repurposed into housing and offices—and some he regrets—empty, crumbling buildings used as tax write-offs.
+He wishes to shift toward only the positive and the general concept is comforting.
+Yet even the smallest attempt to define the details is confusing.

-He leaves the office and goes into a small art studio he put together two years before when he was first diagnosed with cancer.
-It’s a throwback, a reclamation of his youthful passion, a rebellion against who he became, and a reminder of who he once wanted to be.
-He mostly makes pencil drawings from photos or memories and occasionally paints in watercolor or acrylics.
+He leaves the office and goes into a small art studio he put together two years earlier, when he was first diagnosed with cancer.
+It’s a throwback, a reclamation of his youthful passion, a rebellion against who he’d become, and a reminder of who he once wanted to be.
+He makes pencil drawings from photos or memories and occasionally paints, using watercolor or acrylics.
 He believes that, unlike his investment prowess, his work shows little confidence or courage, and he attributes this to the crunch of disapproval he received when he was young.
 In his second year of college, when he told his parents he was switching his major from business to art, his mother’s response was, “No, absolutely not.
 Somebody around here has to learn how to make some money.”

-Merrill sits on a stool, staring blankly at artwork he’s taped to one wall.
-He is increasingly barraged by his earlier conversation with Derick.
-He’s forgotten so much of the accident and imagines he has fabricated many of the details because this is something people commonly do.
-Yet, it did happen, he’s positive of that.
+He sits on a stool, staring at artwork taped to a wall.
+His conversation with Derick dominates his thoughts.
+He’s forgotten much of the accident and imagines he has fabricated many of the details.
+Yet, it did happen, he’s positive.
 He’s also certain he was inches away from an ending to his life.
 Gone.
 Snuffed out.
-And his father refused to talk about it in the same way he refused to talk about almost anything that had ever happened to him.
-It was almost as if his father wished to wipe away the entire event.
-Years later, when Merrill asked his mother about his father’s behavior, she gave a short answer that referenced horrible wartime memories he could never bear to add to.
+His father refused to talk about it in the same way he refused to talk about almost anything that had ever happened to him.
+Years later, when Merrill asked his mother about his father’s behavior, she referenced horrible wartime memories that he could never bear to add to.
 Merrill came to regard his father as being like a weakened dam, always one storm away from breaking apart.

-He absently scribbles on a piece of paper and transitions to creating a drawing of the front of a house he and his wife lived in when they were first married.
+He absently scribbles on a piece of paper and transitions to creating a drawing of the front of the first house he and his wife lived in together.
 A memory of another drawing creeps in.
 Possibly there are others, he’s not sure.
-He has kept artwork he did throughout his life, and insisted it move with him whenever he moved, even when whoever he roomed with at the time questioned and objected.
-But he rarely—or never—looked at it, especially work from his earliest forays into self-expression.
+He has kept most of the artwork he did throughout his life but rarely looks at it, especially work from his earliest forays into self-expression.

-Merrill climbs the stairs to the attic and pulls a large cardboard box, packed full of drawing pads and paper-filled folders, into the middle of the floor.
-A few of the drawings are signed and dated; he liked to do that when he was young because it made him feel like a serious artist.
+He climbs the stairs to the attic and pulls a large cardboard box, packed with drawing pads and paper-filled folders, into the middle of the floor.
+A few of the drawings are signed and dated, something he liked to do when he was young because it made him feel like a serious artist.
 They are mostly of houses, trees, or plants.

-In a drawing pad with a torn and marked up cover, he finds the one, the special one, dated the year of the accident.
+He searches through drawing pads and finds the one, the special one, dated the year of the accident.
 It’s a detailed rendering of the back of his father’s car, and he vaguely remembers alternately standing and squatting in the family driveway, trying to make sense of the perspective.
 The surrounding imagery is drawn from memory.
 The chain-link fence is smashed apart, and the sparking pole lies diagonally on the ground.
 On the sides and above the car are transformers and other parts of a small but deadly electric substation.
 A visible slice of the sky is scribbled dark and ominous.

-He turns the page and there is another one, a surprise he has no recollection of.
-The page is framed with the parts of the inside car door surrounding the window.
-Did he sit inside the car and draw this?
+He turns the page and finds another one, a surprise he has no recollection of.
+A section of the inside of the car door surrounding its window, frame the page.
+Did he sit inside the actual car and draw this?
 He must have.
-The middle and background are visible through the window: the parking lot, the bushes, and a house drawn lightly, with little detail, barely there.
-There are no other cars, people, or animals in the drawing.
+The background is visible through the window: the parking lot, the bushes, a house drawn with little detail, barely there.
+No other cars, people, or animals appear.
 This one confuses him.

 And then one more.
-It is much like the last drawing, viewed through the car window, except in this one, a girl—she has long, curly hair and is wearing a dress—is lying on her back on the ground, with her bare feet facing the car door.
-Her hair swirls around the pavement and outlines her faintly drawn face.
+It is much like the last drawing, viewed through the car window, except in this one, a girl wearing a dress is lying on her back on the ground with her bare feet facing the car door.
+Her long curly hair swirls around the pavement and outlines her faintly drawn face.

-On a whim, he photographs all three pages with his iPhone.
+On a whim, he photographs all three pages with his phone.

-Merrill leaves his hotel and picks a road that will take him through wooded mountains and valleys, and some of the more remote former mill towns.
+He leaves his hotel and picks a road that will take him through wooded mountains and valleys, and some of the more remote former mill towns.
 As he drives—music playing, gorgeous scenery floating by—he reflects on the success of his last five days and experiences a wave of deep satisfaction.
-This lasts for a few hours until a different sensation creeps in: a nagging déjàvu like familiarity.
+It lasts a few hours until a different sensation creeps in—a nagging déjà vu-like familiarity.
 It’s especially pronounced when he approaches a town, any town, even a tiny one.

 He approaches another town where he has planned to stop for a meeting.
 He doesn’t want to slow down but wants to avoid a ticket.
 He taps the brakes every ten seconds to keep near the speed limit.
 The familiarity is powerful, overwhelming.

 In a few minutes, he sees a parking lot and then a large, red-brick building with a modern sign on one wall.
 He slows and puts his turn signal on.
 The parking lot is big and nearly full, and he has to park at its far end.
 There is no house, and if there ever was a substation, it was removed, its footprint paved over.
 A neat, short hedge runs along the back of the lot.
-Behind the hedge and the building are a small river and the remains of a ten-foot-high dam.
+Behind the hedge and the building, a small river flows through the remains of a ten-foot-high dam.

 The room is large and the walls are fully lined with works of art.
-He does a quick stroll along one wall and determines it is all the work of one artist—the tag next to each piece gives the name, Sandra Brenner.
-The artwork is delicately and—he believes—masterfully collaged from sections of drawn and painted patterns and real-life reflections.
+He does a quick stroll along one wall and determines from the information tags that it is all the work of one artist named Sandra Brenner.
+The artwork is delicately and masterfully collaged from sections of drawn and painted patterns and real-life reflections.
 The contrast between the abstraction of the collage and the realism within the small pieces is stunning.
 Each one elicits a feeling and tells a story.
-Stepping back a few feet, there is also a cohesive rhythm among all the pieces.
+Stepping back a few feet, he also perceives a cohesive rhythm among all the pieces.
 Whoever hung the show knows what they’re doing.

 “Would you be Merrill Lang?” she asks.